MediaComem/comem-travel-log-ionic-setup/README.md

 You can now try logging in, provided that there is an existing user in your API dataset.

-> If it's not the case, you can create one with Postman by sending a request to the endpoint of your API that allows registerint new users
+> If it's not the case, you can create one with Postman by sending a request to the endpoint of your API that allows registering new users

 <a href="#top">↑ Back to top</a>